subawocit/cs291k/README.md

 By utilizing various pre-trained models and techniques, we achieved improvements in landslides bouding box detection on satellite images.

-For environment setup and required weights and datasets, please see: [Implementation Details Section](#implementation-details)
+:bulb: For environment setup and required weights and datasets, please see: [Implementation Details Section](#implementation-details)

 :mag_right: For further reading, please see: [our final report](/final_report.pdf)